Topological analysis of brain dynamical signals indicates signatures of seizure susceptibility: Introduction

-An important aspect of dynamical attractors is their topology, which quantifies properties such as shape or the presence of repeated patterns.
-Topological Data Analysis (TDA), as its name suggests, is a field that provides tools to study the topology (or shape) of datasets and time-series recordings.
-TDA is robust to noise and scale resolution \cite{atienza2016separating, expert2019topological, benjamin2024multiscale}, and fully captures non-linear features of dynamical attractors \cite{xu2021topological}, providing more rich information than other methods based on signal processing and state-space reconstruction \cite{osterhage2007nonlinear, maturana2020critical, wilkat2019no}.
+An important aspect of dynamical attractors is their topology, which captures properties such as overall shape, connectivity, and the presence of structural features such as loops or holes.
+Topological Data Analysis (TDA), as its name suggests, is a field that provides tools to study the topology (or shape) of datasets and time-series recordings \cite{patania2017topological}.
+TDA is robust to noise \cite{atienza2016separating, expert2019topological, benjamin2024multiscale}, and captures non-linear features of dynamical attractors \cite{xu2021topological}, providing richer information than other methods based on signal processing and state-space reconstruction \cite{osterhage2007nonlinear, maturana2020critical, wilkat2019no}.
 Moreover, it is interpretable thanks to its underlying mathematical theory, thus overcoming the shortcomings summary statics, machine- and deep-learning \cite{rasheed2020machine, siddiqui2020review, ding2023compact}.
 TDA is thus well-suited for high-dimensional data, and enables quantitative comparison of topological features often invisible to traditional methods like recurrence analysis or time-frequency analysis.
-Overall, in combination with time-delay embedding \cite{takens1981dynamical}, TDA can aptly reconstruct and analyze the topology of attractors from time series, which have made TDA increasingly popular in neuroscience \cite{Wang2018a, Merelli2015, Piangerelli2018, ren2023dynamic, fernandez2022topological, petri2014homological, billings2021simplicial, ibanez2019topology} as well as other fields like physiology or finance \cite{karan2021time, Gidea2018, Emrani2014}.
+Overall, in combination with time-delay embedding \cite{takens1981dynamical}, TDA can aptly reconstruct and analyze the topology of attractors from time series, which has made TDA increasingly popular in neuroscience \cite{petri2014homological, Wang2018a, giusti2016twos, ibanez2019topology, sizemore2019importancea, billings2022topological, ren2023dynamic, santoro2024higher} and other fields such as physiology or finance \cite{karan2021time, Gidea2018, Emrani2014}.